argonne-lcf/dlio_benchmark/docs/source/overview.rst

 (training and validation) with a sleep of the same amount of time, while keeping the I/O pattern / behavior the same.
 The logic behind this is demonstrated as shown in the figure.
-In a typical deep leanring training process, a batch of data is loaded from the storage to host memory at each time step, and then transfered to the accelerator to perform the training.
+In a typical deep learning training process, a batch of data is loaded from the storage to host memory at each time step, and then transferred to the accelerator to perform the training.
 There might be some hardware supporting loading data from storage directly to the accelerators such as GPU Direct.
 In either case, the I/O (data access in the storage) should likely be independent of